geigr/ipytone/docs/getting_started.md

 osc.stop()
 ```

-Although it is working, this solution may is not optimal.
+Although it is working, this solution may is not optimal:

 - the Python interpreter is blocked while the frequency of the oscillator is
   updated (although there might be ways to make it non-blocking)

-- the actual frequency update steps in the front-end may not happen at an audio
+- the actual frequency update steps in the front-end may not happen at an
-  sample rate accuracy (slow data transfer between the Python kernel and the
+  "audio-friendly" accuracy (slow data transfer between the Python kernel and
-  front-end can make things even worse)
+  the front-end can make things even worse)

 +++